 Technical regulations: On 18 October 2017, the Eastern Cape High Court held that the Minister of Mineral Resources lacked the authority to promulgate the Regulations for Petroleum Exploration and Production.
-The Minister indicated they would review the outcome of the High Court ruling and would decide on how to proceed.
-He also signaled South Africa remained committed to a shale gas industry and licenses could be issued in 2019.
 On 4 July 2019, the Supreme Court of Appeal upheld the decision of the High Court principally because the Minister of Mineral Resources was not authorised to make the regulations.
 The provision of the MPRDA on which the Minister relied to make the regulations had been repealed in 2013 and therefore no longer existed.

-Fiscal Terms: In September 2018, the MPRDA Bill was withdrawn.
-There are now plans to come up with separate laws to govern the two sectors.
+Fiscal Terms: In September 2018, the MPRDA Bill was withdrawn with plans to come up with separate laws to govern the mineral and petroleum sectors.